Disney Interactive: 2012–2018: Disney Interactive

+2018–present: Disney Electronic Content

-Disney Interactive would take over publishing duties of various Disney-branded video games not licensed to other companies.
-Their first release was Disney Classic Games: Aladdin and The Lion King on October 29, 2019 for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One, a collection of tie-in video games based on both films developed by Digital Eclipse; a re-release featuring The Jungle Book games and the SNES version of Aladdin, named Disney Classic Games Collection was released on November 23, 2021.
+Disney Electronic Content would take over publishing duties of various Disney-branded video games not licensed to other companies.
+Their first release was Disney Classic Games: Aladdin and The Lion King on October 29, 2019 for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One, a collection of tie-in video games based on both films developed by Digital Eclipse.
+A re-release featuring The Jungle Book games and the SNES version of Aladdin, titled Disney Classic Games Collection was released on November 23, 2021.